elcritch/iex_ssh_shell/README.md

-# NervesSshShell
+# IExSshShell

-NervesSshShell provides a simple OTP application which runs an SSH server for remote IEx shells.
+IExSshShell provides a simple OTP application which runs an SSH server for remote IEx shells.

 This is useful to avoid the pitfalls with using disterl for many embedded device scenarios.